Where can I obtain root canal treatment?

 What is root canal therapy?

 Drs.
-Gerald Fujii, Kaveendra Ranasinghe, and Cameron Schwab describe root canal therapy as a dental procedure used to save a severely damaged or infected tooth.
+Kaveendra Ranasinghe and Cameron Schwab describe root canal therapy as a dental procedure used to save a severely damaged or infected tooth.
 During root canal therapy, the diseased pulp is removed and replaced with an inert material.
 The inside of the tooth is disinfected and sealed off from bacteria and saliva that can cause further infection in the future.

 What happens during endodontic therapy?